ItsDaveB/OgmiosDotnet/reports/milestone-one/test-report.md

 The tests cover the ChainSynchronizationClient and the functionality related to reading blockchain data from a specified point or origin.

 **Audience:**
-This report is intended for reviewers.
+This report is intended for reviewers and the community.

 ---